Rishurajgautam24/Learninghub/chi-square-test-goodness-of-fit.md

-# Chi-Square Test for Goodness of Fit

-The **Chi-Square Test for Goodness of Fit** is a statistical hypothesis test used to determine whether observed categorical data follows an expected theoretical distribution.
-It compares observed frequencies to expected frequencies to assess if deviations are statistically significant.

 ---
+layout: default
+title: "Chi-Square Test for Goodness of Fit"
+description: "Learn how to perform and interpret Chi-Square Goodness of Fit tests with step-by-step Python implementation, formulas, and visualizations"
+keywords: chi-square test, goodness of fit test, statistical hypothesis testing, python statistics, data analysis
+author: Rishuraj Gautam
+date: 2025-01-31
+last_modified_at: 2025-01-31
+---

+# Chi-Square Test for Goodness of Fit: Complete Guide with Python

+> **Quick Summary**: Learn how to perform Chi-Square Goodness of Fit tests to validate categorical data distributions.
+Includes Python implementation, practical examples, and visual interpretations.

 ## **Purpose**
 - Test whether a sample dataset matches a population with a specific distribution.